Stress and strain - basic concepts

 cast iron E = 100 GPa

-aluminium alloy E = 70 Gpa
+aluminium alloy E = 70 GPa

 Material subjected to pure shear stress also exhibits linear-elastic behaviour.
 In this case the relation is:

-τ = G.γ where the constant G is called the modulus of rigidity or shear modulus.
 Again, G has the same units (Pa) as stress.
 Values of G are generally about 1/3 those of E.

-To complete this overview oft he basic concepts of stress and strain we will look again at the condition of triaxial stress (see above) where the element is aligned on the axes of the principal stresses and thus shear stresses are zero on all faces of the element.
+To complete this overview of the basic concepts of stress and strain we will look again at the condition of triaxial stress (see above) where the element is aligned on the axes of the principal stresses and thus shear stresses are zero on all faces of the element.
 The strains associated with the principal stresses are called principal strains.

 I welcome feedback at: